- Marketing Tips: Get your app or game noticed

 XNA App Hub Samples & More

 Are you ready to take your game development to the next level?
 Checkout the content below.
 I have provided all of the education samples, technical articles, starter kits, mini-games, and utilities from the XNA App Hub website.
 Some of the following content has been updated to XNA 4.0 and MonoGame.
 More will be updated periodically, so check back to find something new.
 If you have questions regarding any of these links, please leave a comment below on their page.
 Likewise, if you have answers to anyone's questions, please comment and share your knowledge with others!
 This is a great way to interact with myself as well as other developers.
 I am still learning as well.
 So whether you are a hobbyist, student or developer working in the industry, we are all in this together.
-The App Hub Samples which are valuable for MonoGame Developers can also be found here.
+To download the entire original App Hub Samples which are valuable for MonoGame Developers, check out my Indie DB page.
+They can also be found here.